 ORAL PRESENTATIONS

-Oral sessions will include plenary, keynote, and contributed lectures by established leaders and emerging scholars across the field.
-Talks will be organized into nine parallel tracks to facilitate coherent thematic streams and minimize scheduling conflicts among related topics.
+Oral sessions bring together plenary and keynote lectures by invited speakers alongside contributed talks from participants at all career stages.
+Sessions are organised into nine parallel tracks to maintain coherent thematic streams and minimize scheduling conflicts among related topics.

 POSTER SESSION

-As an alternative or complement to an oral talk, participants may present their results as a poster to foster interactive discussion and networking opportunities.
-The poster session will run daily, aligned with the same topical sections as the oral program.
-Additional topics may be added later on a separate notice.
+As an alternative or complement to an oral presentation, participants may present their results as a poster to foster interactive discussion and networking.
+Poster sessions are aligned with the same topical sections as the oral programme.
+Additional topics may be announced separately.

 PARTICIPATION IN ABSENTIA